 If you attended other colleges, the courses you took that are accepted as transfer credit by the College of Central Florida will be considered in the evaluation of your progress.
 For financial aid purposes, being enrolled in a course for credit beyond the official drop/refund deadline counts as an attempt.
-All successfully completed transfer courses accepted and courses taken at the College of Central Florida, including those taken as part of another program of study, will be included in determining your Satisfactory Academic Progress.
+All successfully completed transfer courses accepted and courses taken at the College of Central Florida, including those taken as part of another program of study (technical or vocational college credits will not be included for students in college credit certificate, associate or bachelor degree programs), will be included in determining your Satisfactory Academic Progress.

 For financial aid purposes, successful completion of a course means an earned grade of A, B+, B, C+, C, D, SP or S. However, a grade of D is passing below average.
-All other grades (F, I, W, N and NR) are considered unsuccessful completions and will impact your progress determination.
+All other grades (F, I, W, and N) are considered unsuccessful completions and will impact your progress determination.
 The formula for calculating the completion ratio is: total hours earned divided by total hours attempted.
 The resulting percentage must be 67 percent or greater.
-If you have attempted 150 percent of the hours needed for your current declared program (for most students this is 90 credit hours or more, referred to as excess hours), you will no longer be eligible for financial aid without a signed degree audit from an academic advisor.
+If you have attempted 150 percent of the hours needed for your current declared program (for most students this is 90 credit hours or more, referred to as excess hours), you will no longer be eligible for financial aid without an approved appeal and an academic plan approved by an academic advisor.